This is intended as a postscript to my January 2020 blog post, “32 Thoughts about Beethoven (and his 250th Birthday.” Click here to check it out.

 Perhaps it’s OK to feel a mix of emotions at the loss of the Beethoven 250 year.
 A few days ago, KUSC’s Brian Lauritzen posted a great Twitter thread that encapsulates this very feeling.
 My favorite Tweet of the bunch reads: “It is possible to simultaneously adore Beethoven’s music, revel in your favorite moments, chafe at its programming oversaturation, and lament the fact that Beethoven’s music isn’t presented more with more creativity and less reverence.”

 So, that being said, I’m going to own my middle-of-the-road stance.
 As I made clear in my January post, I love Beethoven, and will always love Beethoven.
 (Again, the Scherzo from the Eroica Symphony gives me life.)
 His music holds a very special place in my development as a classical musician and I for one cannot wait to experience it in a concert hall once again.

 But I am still frustrated by the lack of creativity when it comes to programming Beethoven, the sidelining of other composers (especially underrepresented ones) at his expense, and the “hero worship” mentality that seems to follow Beethoven and his music all-too-easily and all-too-frequently.
 I remain hopeful, though, that the pandemic—as terrible as it is has been—has created an unexpected, but serendipitous, opportunity to reexamine what Beethoven’s music truly means to us right NOW in the hopefully-soon-to-be-post-COVID era, and how it can be presented in more innovative and thoughtful ways going forward.
 And perhaps, when all’s said and done, we’ll appreciate him even more.

-Happy 250th, Beethoven!
+For now though, happy 250th, Ludwig!
 Enjoy your birthday from quarantine (be sure to wear a mask), and here’s hoping we can celebrate with you in person soon.